 Java EE concept Business-level application concept Description EAR or stand-alone module for deployment Asset Java EE application contents are assets.
 Java EE application created at the end of application install Composition unit A Java EE application is in an enterprise archive (EAR) file.
 The product saves the EAR file in the product repository as a composition unit.
 Java EE modules within the EAR file Deployable units in the asset Each module in the EAR file is a deployable unit that you can install on independent deployment targets.
 The EAR file is still managed as a single asset in its entirety.
 Java EE application installation using the administrative console, programming, or wsadmin commands Multiple business-level application management commands During Java EE application deployment, you can specify the name of the business-level application to include the Java EE application.
-If the business-level application name is not set, the product creates a default business-level application mame as the Java EE application name.
+If the business-level application name is not set, the product creates a default business-level application with the same name as the Java EE application name.
 The product adds a composition unit with the same name as the Java EE application name under the business-level application.
 You can deploy multiple Java EE applications under a single business-level application.
 You can make a Java EE application a business-level application and add it to another business-level application: Install the Java EE application (EAR file) using the enterprise application installation console wizard, programming, or wsadmin.
 Keep the default selection to create a business-level application that has the same name as the Java EE application.
 Create an empty business-level application.
 Add the EAR file business-level application to the empty business-level application.
 The EAR file business-level application.
-The EAR file business-level application is a composition unit of the containing business-level application.
+The EAR file business-level application.
 Or, you can make a Java EE application an asset and add it to another business-level application: Import an EAR file as an asset.
 It has an asset type aspect of Java EE ear.
 Create an empty business-level application.
+Add the Java EE application asset to the business-level application.
+The EAR file asset is a composition unit of the containing business-level application.
 Add the Java EE application asset to the business-level application.
 The EAR file asset is a composition unit of the containing business-level application.
 Collect targets for each deployable unit (Java EE module).
 Uninstall Java EE application Multiple business-level application management commands You delete the Java EE application composition unit from the business-level application: 1.
 Remove the composition unit for the Java EE application from the business-level application.
 2. If the EAR file is an asset, delete the asset.
 Start the Java EE application.
 Start the composition unit.
 Starting a business-level application starts any Java EE application in it.